rasoi-devs/rasoi/backend/README.md

 - run
     - dev: `poetry run uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload`
     - prod: `poetry run uvicorn app.main:app --host 0.0.0.0 --port 8000`
-    - for deployment in a server like ec2, use the server.txt file to get an idea.

 These steps aren't thoroughly checked, may go wrong, use your developer mind to debug!